dwp/dataworks-aws-corporate-data-ingestion/README.md

 #### Start cluster

-This job will start an dataworks-aws-corporate-data-ingestion cluster.
+This job will start a dataworks-aws-corporate-data-ingestion cluster.

 #### Stop clusters